 An easement right is the real right, perpetual or temporary on another property, under which the Group or a person can make use of it, or exercise certain rights of disposal, or prevent the owner from exercising some of their property rights.
 In the Group, easements are not treated individually, since they are constituted for public service projects, where the general interest prevails over the individual, considering that the objective is to improve the quality of life of the community; the projects do not have a definite temporality, which is why they are constituted in supported perpetuity in their use.

-2022 2021

 Intangible Assets with indefinite life

-Other Intangible rights
+Other intangible assets

-Easement Rights 2,080,392 1,941,939
+Easement rights 2,080,392

-Total of Intangible assets with indefinite life.
-2,080,392 1,941,939
+Total of Intangible assets with indefinite life 2,080,392

-9. Trade and Other receivables.
+8. Trade and Other receivables.

 The detail of the trade and other receivable is the following: